What spurred me to write this article was the amount of misinformation surrounding articles on how to increase domain authority out there.

 DAS is somewhat similar to tiered linking and link wheels, but with some variation.
-Formulaic link wheels are thrown to the wayside with DAS, however, as randomization is one big key to getting DAS to work for you.
+Formulaic link wheels are thrown to the wayside with DAS, however, as randomization is one big key to getting DAS to work for you and your money site.

 What Sites to Use for DAS

 The foundation of DAS lies with the high domain authority properties used.
 Facebook, Twitter, Pinterest, are just a few.
+These high DA properties are great to point to your money site.
 We’ve identified over 300 of these kinds of properties, organized them according to what kind of links they give and how prolific we can get with interlinking.
 These sites are what power our Social Foundations 2.0 service.

 The DAS method advocates using unique content on your tier 1 properties so it would make sense to use properties which will accommodate a lot of unique content, such as Weebly and Tumblr.

 But one thing you have to keep in mind is you want your tier 1 to last, especially if you’re going to dump a lot of content and links into it.

 I’ve spent some time testing out different web 2.0s, especially for removal/deletion rates and how they affect your money site…I have had a lot of luck with these 5 sites standing the test of time AND giving the ability for a dofollow link wrapped in boatloads of content: